ben-everly/web/content/article/infinite-scroll-with-tree-structures-in-livewire.md

 ## The Challenge

-Recently at work, we faced a challenge with implementing pagination on a mysql database table that had a self reference, creating a tree structure.
-The requirements were to show the tree in depth first order, paginate the results with an infinite scroll so the parent child relationships could easily be visualized across pages, and allow inserts at any level of the tree, rendering the new nodes efficiently.
+Recently at work, a feature was requested that involved paginating a mysql database table that had a self reference, creating a tree structure.
+The requirements were to show trees in depth first order, paginate the results with an infinite scroll so the parent child relationships could easily be displayed and visualized across pages, and allow inserts at any level of the tree, rendering the new nodes efficiently.

 If you'd like to follow along or implement this for yourself, here was the quick setup I used.
 I'm using php 8.4, composer and laravel installer.